-As unlikely as it might appear to ‘outsiders’, 1968 was an album that resonated with me as immediately and completely as Are You Experienced?, starting a love affair that has lasted significantly longer than that with the person who was with me when I bought it.
+As unlikely as it might appear to ‘outsiders’, 1968 was an album that resonated with me as immediately and completely as Are You Experienced?, starting a love affair that has lasted significantly longer than the one with the person who was with me when I bought it.
 It also once caused another former short-lived significant other, on catching sight of the album alongside others by Sandy Denny and Nancy Sinatra, to ask disgustedly if I had any records that weren’t by blonde women and storm out of the room in a huff.
 It’s a good job I never played her AMMMusic 1966.

-You can find an extended version of Je Suis Perdue Dans La Nuit, Dans Cette Ville Où Je Vis, with more tales of hunting for exotic sixties pop records, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an extended version of Je Suis Perdue Dans La Nuit, Dans Cette Ville Où Je Vis, with more tales of my adventures in hunting for exotic sixties pop records, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.